cnti-testcatalog/testsuite/FAQ.md

 </details>

 ### Technical and Usage
-<details> <summary>Can I run CNF Conformance without a Kubernetes cluster?</summary>
+<details> <summary>Can I run the CNF Test Suite without a Kubernetes cluster?</summary>
 <p>

- - In simple terms, no. You need some type of Kubernetes (K8s) cluster whether it's bare metal, kind, Docker and so on to run CNF Conformance suite against your CNF.
+ - In simple terms, no. You need some type of Kubernetes (K8s) cluster whether it's bare metal, kind, Docker and so on to run the CNF Test Suite against your CNF.

 </p>
 </details>

-<details> <summary>Does CNF Conformance have any pre-requisites or other requirements to run?</summary>
+<details> <summary>Does the CNF Test Suite have any pre-requisites or other requirements to run?</summary>
 <p>

  - Yes.
-There are a few requirements for CNF Conformance.
+There are a few requirements for the CNF Test Suite.
 You can read about the requirements in the [INSTALL Guide](https://github.com/cncf/cnf-conformance/blob/main/INSTALL.md#prerequisites).

 </p>
 </details>